Antonio-Russo/barcode-pdf/README.md

 # Barcode Generator
+## Experimental Feature

+We are currently experimenting with the creation of an Electron app to provide a desktop interface for the barcode generator.
+This feature is still in development and may not be fully functional.
 This is a simple barcode generator that creates a PDF with 40 random barcodes.
 The project was developed to facilitate the generation of barcodes for various purposes, such as product labeling or inventory management.

 ## Requirements